lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tools/sample-tools.rst

 #. download an editing software for wav files such as ``audacity`` or ``sweep``
    (Linux),
-#. use the tool “:guilabel:`External command`” for one or more samples,
+#. use the tool :guilabel:`External command` for one or more samples,
 #. fill the command line in the right field to call the external software
    (you may need to read the documentation of this software),
 #. edit the sample(s) with the external tool,